About Renew Neurotherapy

 Sharie Woelke is an occupational therapist and registered psychotherapist who is board certified in neurofeedback through the Biofeedback Certification International Alliance.
 She is the clinical director of Renew Neurotherapy.

-Sharie graduated in 2001.
-She has clinical experience working with veterans and civilians with post-traumatic stress disorder (PTSD), anxiety, depression, brain injury, attention deficit hyperactivity disorder, learning disorders, chronic pain, stroke and more.
+With over 22 years of clinical experience, she has worked with veterans and civilians with post-traumatic stress disorder (PTSD), anxiety, depression, brain injury, attention deficit hyperactivity disorder, learning disorders, chronic pain, stroke, and more.

 Dr. Jeffrey Phillips